Note: This file is about 140K in size so may take a few seconds to load,

 Victor Bissett is married to Stephanie and they have three

 daughters.
-Having come to Cote d’Ivoire as missionaries
+Having come to Cote d’Ivoire as missionaries in 1985,

-their financial support comes mainly from friends in
+their financial support comes mainly from friends in churches

 in Australia.
-They help various churches in Abidjan and
+They help various churches in Abidjan and elsewhere

 and collaborate with groups like the Groupes Bibliques